What is the base rate?

 If you've got an existing loan, it's almost certainly a fixed rate, meaning you're not impacted by any base rate rise.

 Though if you're hoping to get a loan, rates are very likely to rise from current all-time lows, because of the interest rate rise, and due to pressure on lenders to reduce the UK's personal borrowing.
 See the Bank of England's warning MSE News story for more.

 To find your cheapest loan, use our Top Loans Quick Eligibility Calculator and it'll tell you which you've the best chance of getting, without hitting your creditworthiness.

-Of course, with credit card APRs already often over 18%, the 0.25% increase won't make much odds.
+Of course, with credit card APRs already often over 18%, the latest 0.25% increase won't make much odds.
 Yet after years of ever-better 'best-ever' 0% deals, things are now moving the other way.

 The Bank of England has warned about irresponsible lending and the rate rise will add to that mood music.
 As above, see the Bank of England warning news story for more.

 Two years ago you could shift debt to a balance transfer card with a 0% period lasting up to 43 months.
 Now it's just 28 months, so if you're paying interest, sort it ASAP, as it's possible deals will continue to get worse.

 Use our Balance Transfer 0% Eligibility Calculator which shows which 0% deal you're most likely to get.